AkemiCodee/PyVault/README.md

 <img width="907" height="585" alt="Screenshot_1" src="https://github.com/user-attachments/assets/fe4a28cb-b466-4f13-b713-48a23d1431d8" />

 **How it works:**
 The Provisioning Workflow completely decouples your sensitive API tokens from the application's source code.
-Instead of hardcoding secrets, the `PyVault.exe` utility analyzes your compiled Python application and generates a unique cryptographic fingerprint.
+Instead of hardcoding secrets, the `PyVault.exe`(builder.exe) utility analyzes your compiled Python application and generates a unique cryptographic fingerprint.
 This footprint is used to derive a secure, hardware-agnostic key that encrypts your token into an external `vault.dat` file.
 Because the vault is cryptographically bound to the exact hash of your executable, any tampering with the application immediately invalidates the decryption process.

 <img width="547" height="556" alt="Screenshot_2" src="https://github.com/user-attachments/assets/2e7e6c8c-f466-408f-a94c-2cb08c6cf923" />